hungpham3112/hungpham3112/README.md

 ## ♑ About me

-- I'm currently a sophomore at FPT University located at Hanoi, Vietnam.
-I'm into the Julia programming language and on the way to study the foundations of machine learning with this language.
+"If you speak to a man in a language he understands, you speak to his head.
+If you speak to him in his language, you speak to his heart." - Nelson Mandela.

+- This famous quote inspires me on the way to becoming both a polyglot in machine language and a polyglot in human language.
+Talkative, friendly, and humorous are some adjectives that can describe my personality; therefore, connecting with people around the world was my destiny when I came to this world.
+My favorite language is Esperanto because Homaranismo (the philosophy behind Esperanto) can make this planet a more beautiful place.

+- Human languages that I have been learning: Vietnamese, English, Romanian, Japanese, Esperanto.
+Programming languages that I have had chances to work with: Python, Julia, C, C++, Rust, and Lua.

-- On the daily basis, I try to sharpen my knowledge by reading books, technical blogs, references and scientific documents.
-Interested in machine learning, deep learning, and all the computer science terminology, especially applications of command line interface (CLI).
+- Daily, I try to sharpen my knowledge by reading books, technical blogs, references, and scientific documents.
+Interested in machine learning, deep learning, and all the computer science terminology, especially applications of the command line interface (CLI).
+-
 <br/>

 ## 🛠️ Tools